j-d-carmichael/quilk/README.md

 1. Got more than 1 watcher on the go, check out the `watcher_wait_between_changes` flag if you're getting collisions.

 ### Latest commit
-1. Flushing npm readme cache as there a minor issue with npm.
+1. Dependency updates and attempting to flush npm readme cache again due to recent bugs with NPM.